johnlk/Swedish-Blog/README.md

 # Swedish Blog

 Welcome to the repository for my Swedish blog!
 This site contains articles and updates about my study abroad experiences in Sweden in 2018.
-The blog is made up of static pages and is hosted on GitHub's Content Delivery Network (CDN).
+The blog is made up of static pages and is hosted on GitHub Page's Content Delivery Network (CDN).

 ## Viewing the Blog

-You can access the blog by following this link: [Swedish Blog](https://rawcdn.githack.com/johnlk/Swedish-Blog/90d4bcf0532389b752a1e5a33bfd0c12839064da/index.html)
+You can access the blog by following this link: [Swedish Blog](https://johnlk.github.io/Swedish-Blog)

 ## Following My Current Work